The Ukrainian Institute opens the first Representative Office in Germany

 “The world’s unprecedented attention to Ukraine opens up new opportunities for cultural diplomacy.
 The strategy of the Ukrainian Institute envisages the establishment of foreign branches in key European countries, and our team has been working closely with the Ministry of Foreign Affairs and embassies of Ukraine for a long time.
 Realizing the urgency of the challenges posed by Russia’s full-scale invasion, we have developed a transitional model of a representative office – a project office that starts now and will eventually develop into a full-fledged branch of the Ukrainian Institute in Germany,” comments Volodymyr Sheiko, Director General of the Ukrainian Institute.

-The foundation and opening of the Representative Office became possible due to the tripartite cooperation between the Ukrainian Institute, the Goethe Institute and the Alliance for Open Society International (Open Society Foundation) with the assistance of the Embassy of Ukraine in the Federal Republic of Germany.
+The foundation and opening of the Representative Office became possible due to the tripartite cooperation between the Ukrainian Institute, the Goethe Institute and the Open Society Foundations with the assistance of the Embassy of Ukraine in the Federal Republic of Germany.
 In 2023, the Representative Office team will consist of three people: Head of the Representative Office of the Ukrainian Institute, Project Manager and Communication Manager, who will be selected through an open competition.
 For the detailed information about the positions and the application deadline, please, follow the website of the Ukrainian Institute.